openlookeng/hetu-core/hetu-docs/en/functions/regexp.md

++++
+weight = 10
+title = "Regular Expression Functions"
++++

 Regular Expression Functions
 ============================

-All of the regular expression functions use the [Java pattern]() syntax, with a few notable exceptions:
+All of the regular expression functions use the [Java pattern](https://docs.oracle.com/javase/8/docs/api/java/util/regex/Pattern.html) syntax, with a few notable exceptions:

 -   When using multi-line mode (enabled via the `(?m)` flag), only `\n` is recognized as a line terminator.
 Additionally, the `(?d)` flag is not supported and must not be used.
 -   Case-insensitive matching (enabled via the `(?i)` flag) is always performed in a Unicode-aware manner.
 However, context-sensitive and local-sensitive matching is not supported.
 Additionally, the `(?u)`